by Tai-Shan Schierenberg

-Mortimer sat to Tai-Shan Schierenberg in 1992 as a National Portrait Gallery commission.
+Mortimer sat for Tai-Shan Schierenberg in 1992 as a National Portrait Gallery commission.
 The sittings took place in the artist's studio behind the White House in Regent's Park; John Mortimer recalled the discomfort ('it was absolute agony') of the grim, cold surroundings, though he subsequently turned them to advantage as the setting of a murder in one of the Rumpole episodes.
 The portrait depicted as if hanging on the wall behind Mortimer is of the artist and was described by the sitter as 'a mysterious version of him'.

 Linked publicationsback to top